-Before you acquire a SIEM solution, it is therefore crucial that you have control over the scope of the solution, ie. number of software licenses, server investment and operating costs, etc. You must have control of the sizing of the solution, i.e. how much equipment you want to monitor, and the number of logs, so that you ultimately calculate the costs of the entire solution.
+Consequently, before you acquire a SIEM solution, it is crucial that you have control over the scope of the solution, i.e., number of software licenses, server investment and operating costs, etc. You must have control of the sizing of the solution, i.e., how much equipment you want to monitor, and the number of logs.
+Then you can calculate the costs of the entire solution.

 The factor many use in the SIEM world is EPS events per day. second, which is the log data a given IT equipment generates per. second, whether it’s a server, business system, client, or network.

-Devices do not generate the same amount of EPS (for example, Windows servers tend to generate much larger logs than Linux and Unix servers).
-So for the sake of convenience, we have in this article taken as our starting point an average value.
+Devices do not generate the same number of EPS (for example, Windows servers tend to generate much larger logs than Linux and Unix servers).
+So, for the sake of convenience, we have as our starting point taken an average value in this article.

 After calculating the number of EPS that each unit generates, the next step is to calculate the EPD value (events per day).